-The elderflowers are almost at the end of their season where I live, but I know they’re in full swing elsewhere in the world.
-If you’ve never tried them, do your best to seek some out.
+If you’ve never tried elderflower, do your best to seek some out.
 Elderflower syrup is the most common way to use the delicate blossoms but they also make a lovely addition to cakes, cookies, and some savoury dishes.

-A quick note if you want to gather blossoms yourself – make sure you leave plenty for the bees and so that there are elderberries in high summer.
-They’re just as delicious as the blossoms and, in any case, it’s always a good idea to just take a little when you’re gathering wild foods. & I never want to photograph popsicles on a 30 degree day again, they were melting before I even put them down.
+When collecting the blossoms, make sure you leave plenty for the bees and so that there are elderberries in high summer.
+They’re just as delicious as the flowers and, in any case, it’s always a good idea to just take a little when you’re gathering wild foods.

 - Zest of two lemons